maxensas/lastgarriz/README.md

 * Rocket crosshair feature provide a training tool very useful for finding landmarks, it will never provide skill.
 * This tool allocates 90MB of memory in normal use and never more than 200MB, it does not negatively affect in-game FPS.

-### Tool's future :
-* Lastgarriz will never play for you.
-* A server browser using steam API will probably be implemented.

 ## How to use Lastgarriz
 The application will no longer be avaiable as downloadable release.
 Instead, you need to download the app code and build it yourself.